-- 11.21 The Walkover Habitat Survey identifies potential improvements to Nettleham Beck through the development of Sudbrooke Park.
+- 11.21The Walkover Habitat Survey identifies potential improvements to Nettleham Beck through the development of Sudbrooke Park.
 It recommends re-meandering the Beck through the proposed development site to reduce flood risk to downstream reaches by providing greatly increased storage capacity for floodwater (on the floodplain) and slowing the flow (in a longer, meandering, lower gradient channel).
 There are also significant benefits for wildlife and fish and increased visual and recreational amenity value. - 11.22 A full list of the flora and fauna recorded in Sudbrooke can be found in a separate document.

-Policy 6: Nettleham Beck and balancing ponds
+Policy 8: Nettleham Beck and balancing ponds

-- Development proposals adjacent to Nettleham Beck and its balancing ponds, as identified on figure 12, will be supported only if they maintain and enhance the associated amenity and biodiversity value.
-Proposals will be required to take account of the following: - a) retain and enhance, where possible, public access and extend access through the formation of waterside walkways; - b) avoid any increased risk of flooding or surface water runoff to nearby properties; and - c) preserve and enhance its amenity, biodiversity, identified significant trees and hedgerows and recreational value.
+- Development proposals adjacent to Nettleham Beck and its balancing ponds, as identified on figure 9, will be supported only if they maintain and enhance the associated amenity and biodiversity value.
+Proposals will be required to take account of the following: - a) Where possible, preserve and enhance, public access and extend access through the formation of waterside walkways; - b) Does not lead to any increased risk of flooding or surface water runoff to nearby properties; and - c) preserve and enhance its amenity, biodiversity, identified significant trees and hedgerows and recreational value.